I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 Today I got first feedback for this project.
 My partner from the Neighbourhood project was Jessie and I had to share the brief for unit 7 with her.
 We ended up doing a group feedback with Kate and Francesca, which is nothing but better as it creates synergies.
 They told me to open my mind beyond a white final outcome (which I already did and reflected).
 Jessie told me to pay attention to the body parts that are needed to play violin, which is the most interesting aspect that I am taking from the feedback session.
 Jessie also told me to draw Javier live and take inspiration from his physical appearance.

+Thinking about the feedback that I just got, What body parts are needed to play violin?
 I was thinking that for Javier and myself, our hands are extremely important for us: Javier won't be able to play violin without his hands and I won't be able to experiment with fabric without my hands.
 I think I should extol in the project the body parts that we use to reach our love for our passions.
 I'd say that Javi's neck, arms and hands are key but watching videos of Javier teaching, I realised how the feet are important to balance the body, which makes the difference in the sound of the violin.

 Today I was thinking how childhood experiences unconsciously mark our adulthood and I'd lie to express this in the project.
 Javier is a successful violinist in his adulthood because he started music training in his childhood.
 How can I make Javier's both childhood and adulthood visual?
 I think I am going to illustrate Javier as a child with his bowl haircut, and also illustrate Javier as an adult with his glasses.